YYinBurgh/YYinBurgh.github.io/_pages/students.md

 ### Prospective Ph.D.
 Students

 I may have Ph.D. positions in Computer Science starting Fall 2027.
 Strong candidates should be self-motivated, passionate about research, interested in human-centered computing, and have programming skills.
-Ph.D. students at UVM typically are funded with full tuition and a minimum stipend of $34,500/year.
+Ph.D. students at UVM typically are funded with full tuition and a minimum stipend of $36,000/year.
 Learn about the Ph.D. program <a href="https://www.uvm.edu/cems/cs/program/phd-computer-science" target="_blank">here</a>.

-I'm looking for students with these qualifications: (1) prior experience in designing, implementing, and evaluating human-centered computing systems; (2) development skills for user-facing web/mobile applications; (3) technical skills in machine learning/artificial intelligence (ML/AI); (4) knowledge in quantitative and qualitative research methods.
+I'm looking for students with some of these qualifications: (1) prior experience in designing, implementing, and evaluating human-centered computing systems; (2) development skills for user-facing web/mobile applications; (3) technical skills in machine learning/artificial intelligence (ML/AI); (4) knowledge in quantitative and qualitative research methods.

-**If you want to pursue your Ph.D. under my mentorship**, please email me with the following information: (1) A brief introduction of yourself; (2) Your CV or resume; (3) **A short description of how your research interests align with my research expertise**; (4) Your publications (if any).
+**If you want to pursue your Ph.D. under my mentorship**, please email me with the following information: (1) A brief introduction of yourself; (2) Your CV or resume; (3) **A short description of how your research interests align with my research expertise**; (4) Your publications (optional).
 The subject of the email should start with “**[Prospective-PhD]**”.
 I will reach out if there is a potential good fit.

 ### Current Undergraduate/Master's Students at UVM

 I enjoy working with motivated undergraduate and master's students on smaller and hands-on projects that are related to my research expertise.
-Many undergarduate and master's students who worked with now work at big tech companies (e.g., Google, Facebook, Amazon).
-Projects are often available for students with skills in **qualitative research methods, statistical analysis, or web/mobile app development**.
+Many undergarduate and master's students who worked with now work at leading tech companies.
+Projects are often available for students with skills in **qualitative/quantitative research methods, or web/mobile app development**.
 Current UVM undergraduate or master's students interested in working with me should email me **a short description of your background, research interests, and relevant skills**.
 The subject of the email should start with “**[UVM-student]**”.
-We may find a time to meet and discuss potential projects.
+We can find a time to meet and discuss potential projects.

-## Useful Resources for Graduate Students
+## Useful Resources for Ph.D.
+Students
 - <a href="https://stearnslab.yale.edu/modest-advice" target="_blank"> Modest Advice for Graduate Students</a>
 - <a href="https://drive.google.com/file/d/0Bzis5MXW83vCdUdXYnFIVDVOSkE/view?resourcekey=0-z3gPdGk4ptNuguAM8e8liQ" target="_blank"> How to Have a Bad Career in Research/Academia </a> (slides)
 - - <a href="https://phdamerica.com/index.php/2025/08/08/your-phds-most-important-relationship-a-guide-to-managing-your-advisor/" target="_blank"> Managing Your Advisor </a>